nilsonrossi/django-bpmn-engine/doc/bpmn/events.rst

 A general overview of events in BPMN can be found in the :doc:`/intro` section of the documentation.

-SpiffWorkflow supports the following Event Definitions:
+py_bpmn_engine supports the following Event Definitions:

 - `Cancel Events`_
 - `Signal Events`_